 Every three years, The Horizons School surveys our graduates and their families to gauge current independence in order to continually evaluate and improve our program.
-To read the full report from our most recent survey (conducted in 2016), click here.
-Excerpts from this survey are below.
+To read the full report from our most recent survey (conducted in 2019), click here.

 Horizons was great for Linda.
 The program gave her skills and confidence she didn’t know she could have.
 She does well, but continuing health issues keep her from working and being more independent.
 She learned so much at Horizons to be as independent as possible in Houston, a large city.
 Transportation and social aspects are the biggest challenges.

 Myrtice attended Northern Michigan College and went through their dental assisting program.
 She was not able to pass college-level Algebra to be certified.
 She now works in food preparation at a luxury residence for seniors.
 She lives where there is lots of activities, so she interacts with people all day long.